Particle Acceleration Time due to Turbulence-Induced Magnetic Reconnection: Histograms of the Parameters of the Reconnection Sites identified in the Simulated Jet

-We note that on average, the thickness of the reconnection layers is found to be $\Delta \simeq 0.1 L$, though values as large as $\sim 1L$ can also occur.
-The angle $\theta$ tends to cluster around $\pi/2$, though its distribution spans from 0 to $\pi$, while $\sin\theta$ also averages close to $\pi/2$.
+We note that, on average, the thickness of the reconnection layers is found to be $\Delta \simeq 0.1 L$, though values as large as $\sim 1L$ can also occur.
+The angle $\theta$ tends to cluster around $\sim \pi/2$ and around $\sim 0.2$, although the later is less frequent.
+Likewise, the corresponding $\sin \theta$ distribution integrated over the entire domain shows the dominance of $\sin \theta \sim 1$, and an average $\sim 0.7$.
+We employ this value in eq. \ref{array1} to define the separation between large and small values of $\sin \theta$.